orgua/shepherd_v2_planning/21_hw_design_cape.rst

 - TPs should have bigger hole, so probes stick
 - oscillating opAmp should be outside of cage
+- allow install of a big cap on A5V or 5V, 5v5 1F is cheap
+- add longer pinheader for p8/p9 23-46

 - add open source hardware logo?
-- allow install of a big cap on A5V or 5V, 5v5 1F is cheap

 General rule for assembly-drawings
 - origin orientation